Hey everybody, and welcome to PT Pioneer.

-While Level 3 is the only recognized qualification to be a self-employed, fully-fledged certified personal trainer in the UK, to truly set yourself apart from the crowd means leveling up your credentials.
+While Level 3 is the only recognized qualification to be a self-employed, fully-fledged certified personal trainer in the UK, setting yourself apart from the crowd truly means leveling up your credentials.

-When you specialize in unique and specific fields within fitness, you will be able to diversify your opportunities in fitness instructing, and thus your revenue streams.
+When you specialize in unique and specific fields within fitness, you can diversify your opportunities in fitness instructing and, thus, your revenue streams.

 This means working with special populations such as:

 - youth training